king398/SainaRanesk/README.md

 root@xx:/app#  python model.py --path your_audio_file
 ```

-Let us the Same of the file we did above for the flask App
+Let us use the same file we used above for the flask App as an example
 [221001_0134.mp3](221001_0134.mp3)
 so here the command will be